ntop/PF_RING/doc/README.RSS.md

 This does not apply in standard kernel mode, where kernel abstracts the interface and capturing from eth1 means capturing from all the queues.
-This happens because ZC is a kernel-bypass technology, thus there is no abstraction, and the application directly open an interface queue, which corresponds to the full interface only when RSS=1.
+This happens because ZC is a kernel-bypass technology, thus there is no abstraction, and the application directly opens an interface queue, which corresponds to the full interface only when RSS=1.